pnodev/jim-core/README.md

 | `NODE_VERSION`    | if you set the node-version, jim will make sure to set the correct version via [nvm](https://github.com/nvm-sh/nvm) before executing node commands.
 This is especially useful if you are switching a lot between projects that require different node versions. |
 | `DIR_JIM_SCRIPTS` | Makes node- or shell-scripts at the specified location available as jim-commands.                                                                                                                                                                               |

+You can add more project-specific variables here.
+All variables defined in `.jimrc` will be exposed to the commands, so you can use them in your scripts.
+You could e.g. add variables to define the path to your JavaScript files and use it inside a esbuild-task.

 ## Writing custom commands

-Custom commands can be written as node- or shell scripts.
+Custom commands can be written as shell scripts.
 The jim-runtime provides you with the following helpers for writing your scripts in a consistent manner:

 ### Environment Variables